Jill Biden recalls the year four of her friends were diagnosed with breast cancer

 After her son’s death, Biden wrote in her book, “I feel like a piece of china that’s been glued back together again.
 The cracks may be imperceptible — but they’re there.”
 Her faith in God was so shaken that for five years after his death, she stopped going to church.
 Then during a campaign stop to a Baptist church in South Carolina, she met Robin Jackson, a pastor’s wife, who asked if she could become Biden’s “prayer partner,” texting kind words and a reminder to pray every week, with Biden texting back each time.
 In October, the first lady traveled nearly 500 miles to pay a surprise visit to Jackson, who she credits with helping her regain her faith.

 Biden has made a point of prioritizing cancer causes since the Obama years.
-Her first trip outside Washington in February last year was to participate on a panel about health disparities at a cancer center in Richmond She spoke about the need to bring cancer screening and treatment directly to underserved rural areas and communities of color.
+Her first trip outside Washington in February last year was to participate on a panel about health disparities at a cancer center in Richmond.
+She spoke about the need to bring cancer screening and treatment directly to underserved rural areas and communities of color.
 And she again made the case in October at a cancer center in Charleston, S.C., bringing attention to the fact that Black Americans have a higher death rate to most cancers than all other racial and ethnic group, according to the National Cancer Institute.

 Beyond policy and promises, the personal has loomed largest for Biden.
 In her speech, she talked about the feeling they’d had after Beau’s diagnosis of “the world we knew slipping away.”
 She’d witnessed firsthand “a son trying to be strong for the parents who could outlive him,” she said.
 And since Beau’s death, she said, “I’ve seen the darkness of this disease: financial devastation, confusion over care, and far too many families mourning loved ones.”